Skip to Content

 For one of Valletta’s best views, head to the Barrakka Gardens.
 There are two of them – the Upper and Lower gardens – but both lie on the east side of the peninsula and have panoramic views out over the harbour.
 The Upper Barrakka Gardens were originally built in 1661 as an exercise ground for the Italian division of the Knights of St John.

-They’re surrounded by arches and originally had a roof, but once the French invaded Malta they turned them into a public garden filled with flowers, sculptures and shady spots.
+They’re surrounded by arches and originally had a roof, but once the French invaded Malta they turned them into a public garden filled with flowers and sculptures.
 There’s also a café to relax in with a drink.
-And if you visit at 12pm or 4pm, you can catch the cannons firing from the Saluting Battery below the gardens.
+And if you visit at 12pm or 4pm (excluding on Sundays) you can catch the cannon-firing ceremony at the Saluting Battery below the gardens.

 Originally the cannons were fired to welcome ships into the harbour, but they’ve been restored and are back in action.
 Or the quieter Lower Barrakka Gardens are similar to the Upper Gardens, with the same arches as well as a Greek-style mini temple.